-When a student's Total Institutional GPA at the end of any semester is less than a 2.00, he or she is placed on academic probation.
+After students have completed at least 12 credit hours of coursework at USC Upstate, they will be placed on academic probation if their Total Institutional GPA at the end of any semester is less than a 2.00.
 Students who are placed on probation should examine their academic habits and life choices that may be negatively affecting their academic work.
 Students who are on probation must:

-- 1. successfully complete an academic workshop coordinated by the Student Success Center, - submit a Conditional Enrollment Agreement w/ the Student Success Center, - 3. satisfy the requirements in the Agreement, and - 4. meet with a financial aid counselor.
+- successfully complete an academic workshop coordinated by the Student Success Center, - submit a Conditional Enrollment Agreement w/ the Student Success Center, - 3. satisfy the requirements in the Agreement, and - 4. meet with a financial aid counselor.